-Palm leaves are the perfect addition to a tropical or beach-themed wedding, and they’ve made appearances on everything from wedding stationery to the bridal bouquet and even the cake!
-But the latest take on palms is a little more surprising.
+Palm leaves are the perfect addition to a tropical or beach-themed wedding, and they’ve made appearances on everything from wedding stationery to the bridal bouquet and even the cake.
 Lately, florists have been incorporating palms in their dried form.
 Once they’re fully dry, palm leaves take on an entirely different personality, becoming more sculptural, wispy, frayed, and textured.

 Modern Wedding Backdrop

 Floral arch not your style?
 If your wedding aesthetic is more MoMA than the Met, we love the idea of a modern, statement-making ceremony backdrop for your vow exchange.
 This dramatic display by Hawthorn Flower Studio is fashioned from a dozen oversized palm fronds that have been dried before being constructed together.

 In lieu of a traditional ceremony arch, this couple opted to exchange their vows in front of a stately tree decorated with flowing garlands of baby's breath, white blooms, and a spray of dried palm leaves.
 The floral design remained sympathetic to the venue's surrounding natural landscape while reflecting themes of "planting seeds and growing roots" that were woven into the vows.

 Playful, modernist authenticity was the inspiration for this sunset rooftop ceremony.
 The space was outlined with a backdrop of dried palm fronds, fluffy grass, and dehydrated florals for a satisfying mix of textures and desert hues.

 This sculptural bouquet is perfect for fall brides.
 It includes autumnal foliage branches, cappuccino roses, phalaenopsis orchids, chocolate cosmos, and dried sago palm leaves, which fade from a fresh, vivid green color to a lime, almost mustard-yellow hue.